Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

 \subsection{Quantum image distillation}

-Classical imaging is vulnerable to stray light and its noise which decreases the quality of the resulting image.
-Exploiting the characteristics of spatially entangled light, imaging techniques have emerged, using cameras which can measure the spatial correlations of photon pairs \cite{edgar2012imaging,PATIL2023128583, Eckmann:20, Kundu:24, Courme:23, 10059123, PhysRevLett.120.203604, imaging_certifying_entanglement,Defienne2022PixelSuperResolution}\\
+Classical imaging is vulnerable to stray light, which reduces the quality of the image to the point that it cannot be visualized correctly.
+Quantum imaging offers a solution to this problem.